Step 1:

 It should be clear at a glance to the consular officer what written documents you are presenting and what they signify.
 Lengthy written explanations cannot be quickly read or evaluated.
 Remember that you will have 2-3 minutes of interview time, if you're lucky.

-Applicants from countries suffering economic problems or from countries where many people have stayed in the United States as immigrants will have more difficulty getting visas.
-Statistically, applicants from those countries are more likely to be asked about job opportunities at home after their study in the United States.
+Applicants from countries suffering economic problems or from countries where many students have remained in the United States long-term often have more difficulty getting visas.
+They are also more likely to be asked about job opportunities at home after their study in the United States.
+You should review your country's specific requirements on the U.S. consulate's website.

 Your main purpose of coming to the United States should be to study, not for the chance to work before or after graduation.
 While many students do work off-campus during their studies, such employment is incidental to their main purpose of completing their U.S. education.
 You must be able to clearly articulate your plan to return home at the end of your program.
 If your spouse is also applying for an accompanying F-2 visa, be aware, that F-2 dependents cannot, under any circumstances, be employed in the United States.
 If asked, be prepared to address what your spouse intends to do with his or her time while in the United States.
 Volunteer work and attending school part-time are permitted activities.